This demoreel and images below show environments that I was responsible for as a Level Artist for the videogame Warframe by Digital Extremes.

 New War - Driftercamp

 Driftercamp was part of the New War update.
 I was responsible for applying a war-torn pass on the Plains of Eidolon which included craters, fallen trees, ship debris and swapping some existing structures for a broken version.
-I was as well responsible for all the Level Art in the Driftercamp, with the Level Design done by Andrew Seyko.
+I was as well responsible for all the Level Art in the Driftercamp, with the Level Design done by Andrew Seyko and final lighting from Jeremy Andress and Derek Patterson.
 This was a whole new environment meant to become the home of the Drifter character.
 Almost everything was reused from other sets such as Plains of Eidolon, Cetus, Venus, Grineer Forest and New User Experience.
 Having this not be part of a procedural system gave me more freedom and the oppertunity in creating a larger environment that suited the story we were trying to tell.
 The main challenge was that this level would be available directly from the menu.
 This required it to have minimal loading time and therefore keeping it very low on memory use.

 Abyss of Dagath

-This is a personal favorite of mine as it is entirely my own Level Art creation.
-It was a brief project with a lot of thematic freedom and was a wonderful change from the large and open Duviri update that I had just come out of.
+Dagath Dojo was a brief project with a lot of thematic freedom.
 The room was meant to house a Warframe that at the time wasn't made yet outside of concept and there was no script either.
-The only requirements were to give it a horror/halloween thematic, stick to the Dojo metrics, it needed a place for said Warframe character and as well a stable for horses of any kind..
+The only requirements were to give it a horror/halloween thematic, stick to the Dojo metrics, needed a place for said Warframe character and as well a stable for horses of any kind..
+It was up to me to decide how to explore this and where to go from there.

-Being a big fan of medievil architecture and knowing horses would have some sort of role I chose to go with a crusader-inspired chapel.
-For the basic architecture I took most inspiration from existing chapels churches and tombs from that era.
-Furthermore I took to movies such as Kingdom of Heaven, Interview with a Vampire, Sleepy Hollow as well as the classic monster movies from the 30's .
-Most of those may not have had a medieval thematic, but were great for to look at for theatric and dramatic atmosphere.
+Being a big fan of medievil architecture and knowing horses would have some sort of role I chose to go with an crusader-inspired chapel.
+For the basic architecture I took most inspiration from existing chapels, churches and tombs from that era.
+Furthermore I took to movies such as Kingdom of Heaven, Interview with a Vampire, Sleepy Hollow as well as the classic monster movies from the 30's.
+Most of those may not have had a medieval thematic, but were a great inspiration for theatric and dramatic atmosphere.
 To build the basic structure I reused pieces from the old Grineer Settlement.
-The additional pieces that added detail and patterns on the floor are Orokin and so are the pieces I used for the chandeliers.
-The only new additions are the tomb itself, the banners and the stable accessoiries.
+The additional pieces that added detail and patterns on the floor are Orokin and so are the pieces I used for the chandeliers, which were originally used in entirely different ways and sizes..
+The only new additions are the tomb itself, the banners, masks and the stable accessoiries.
+Final lighting was done by Jeremy Andress, whom I worked closely with in getting the desired outcome.

-This set was part of the Railjack update we released and let people explore the derelict towers in the area which at times could be linked to quest-lines surrounding the dedicted Railjack experience.
+This set was part of the Call of Tempestarii Railjack update we released.
+An area that was mostly there to allow people to explore the derelict towers in the area which at times could be linked to quest-lines surrounding the dedicated Railjack experience.
 As the set is fairly small and contained, the Level Art, lighting and effects placement were all entirely done by me.
 While I used some existing Orokin rooms as a start-off point, applying an infested pass on them often resulted in an entirely different level.
 This is because I wanted to make it a unique experience to see the architecture in this state.
-There are as well some levels, such as shown in the image above, that were created entirely from scratch by me.
+There are as well some levels, such as shown in the first and third image above, that were created entirely from scratch by me.

 Grineer Forest - Remastered

 I was on the forefront of Grineer Forest as well as leading the charge on the Remastered version of this set a couple years later.
-This included creating proxy pieces such as trees and rocks and a cave kit as well as beautiful corner prototypes that matched the art direction and set a visual example and guideline for the rest of the team.
-The remastered version included all new materials, sounds and lighting, but from a Level Art standpoint I also went through each and every level to look for improvements to be made and apply more consistency in art direction per room.
+This included creating proxy pieces such as trees and rocks and a cave kit.
+Then I started creating beautiful corner prototypes that matched the art direction and set a visual example and guideline for the rest of the team.
+The remastered version included all new materials, sounds and lighting.
+From a Level Art standpoint I went through each and every level to look for improvements and consistency between all the individual levels.
+Think material usage on buildings, railings and cover, but also redoing entire sections if they could be done cleaner or had space for visual improvement and upgrades to better match the desired outcome.

 There were also some technical advances made in between the original set and the remastered version such as the foliage system.
 This allowed me to not only learn and then apply this to the level, but as well teach my peers how to use them.
-This technology would later be improved upon further and applied to the Plains of Eidolon of which I as well had a large hand in putting together.
+This technology would later be improved upon further and applied to the Plains of Eidolon.

 Orb Vallis

-For Orb Vallis, aka Venus, I worked directly with Kol Crosby as the Level Designer and was co-responsible for Level Art in all the Caves with Mitch Gladney.
+For Orb Vallis I worked directly with Kol Crosby as the Level Designer and was co-responsible for Level Art in all the Caves with Mitch Gladney.
 Outside of the caves I also did two large craters that can be found on the surface.

 To quickly and efficiently build Level Art for all these caves with just the two of us, I designed a cave-kit that could comfortably follow all the Level Design needs without too much kit-bashing.
 This could then be dressed up with a more detailed pass to get interesting and unique compositions.
 This kit included pieces such as straight, corner, 3-way, fourway, entrance and cap which could all comfortably be used upright, upside down, facing each other in a mirrored way and combined with terrain to give us the most versatile results.
 This kit would later be reused for New User Experience among other areas.